This Gluten Free Lemon Pound Cake is the perfect dessert, afternoon snack, or a little “something special” in your kid’s lunchbox.

 I have been trying to find ‘the’ pound cake recipe for a while.
 I’ve had as many errors as trials, and just felt like I wasn’t getting anywhere with it.
 Last week, when I just wanted to play in the kitchen for a while, and not have to experiment with figuring out the flours, starches, and liquids, I just simply adapted a recipe from Simply…Gluten-Free.
 Carol is a genius in the gluten-free kitchen.
 I’ve admired her work for years already, and have had success with all the recipes of hers that I’ve tried.
-That said – I had high hopes for this pound cake.
+That said – I had high hopes for this Gluten Free Lemon Pound Cake.

 - 3/4 cup plus 2 Tablespoons superfine white rice flour